How to travel to Antarctica

 I decided to go for yet another option, and returned to South America a month later.
 This time I would fly both ways and spend two days on the unexplored continent.

-From Punta Arenas in Chile.
+Finally there From Punta Arenas in Chile.
 I arrived there an hour before the information meeting any traveller bound for Antarctica is required to undertake.

 We were to leave four hours later.
 But there was heavy fog on King George Island, and not enough visibility for planes to be able to land.
 So the flights was cancelled.